Dharma hopes to solve health data collection for NGO’s of the world

 Other Dharma board additions include Docker CEO Steve Singh, The Rise Fund’s Brian Dunlap.

-The startup has so far raised $14.2 million in Series A financing from The Rise Fund and TPG Growth, according to an SEC filing.
+The startup has so far raised $14.2 million in Series A financing from The Rise Fund, according to an SEC filing.

 0